tobyweston/blog/source/_posts/2009-08-01-abstracting-reentrantreadwritelock.markdown

 {% endcodeblock %}

-All this to avoid the boiler plate code!
-Fresh.
+All this to avoid the boiler plate code.
+You can try it for yourself by using the [tempus-fugit](http://tempusfugitlibrary.org/) project.

-__Update__: Since writing this entry, I created the [tempus-fugit](http://tempusfugitlibrary.org/) project to capture these kinds of ideas.